stonepros/stone/doc/architecture.rst

 Data Consistency
 ~~~~~~~~~~~~~~~~

-As part of maintaining data consistency and cleanliness, Ceph OSDs also scrub
+As part of maintaining data consistency and cleanliness, Stone OSDs also scrub
 objects within placement groups.
-That is, Ceph OSDs compare object metadata in
+That is, Stone OSDs compare object metadata in
 one placement group with its replicas in placement groups stored in other
 OSDs.
 Scrubbing (usually performed daily) catches OSD bugs or filesystem
 errors, often as a result of hardware issues.
 OSDs also perform deeper